 “Visible forms of letters are formed visibly on visible parchment, and silently they speak, and speaking they are silent; and again by the same visible forms of letters an invisible understanding is formed in the mind of the reader.”(PL, 188, 1187) ~Anselm of Havelburg (1187)

 Paleography is the study of old (Gr: παλαιός/paleo) writing (Gr: γράφειν/graphein).
-The recently-established Latin paleography group at the University of Wisconsin, Madison meets informally every Friday at 12:30 pm.
-Anyone is welcome to bring lunch and gather in the SLIS conference room (Helen C. White Hall, room 5217) to decipher medieval handwriting and texts.
+The recently-established Latin paleography group at the University of Wisconsin, Madison meets informally every Friday at 1:30 pm.
+Anyone is welcome to bring food and gather in the SLIS conference room (Helen C. White Hall, room 5217) to decipher medieval handwriting and texts.